techidaily/site-win11/source/_posts/revamping-admin-oversight-of-chromium-and-microsoft-edge-browsing-experience.md

 To remove adware using MalwareBytes:

-1. Go to the[Malwarebytes AdwCleaner page](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU2023584/https://www.malwarebytes.com/adwcleaner) and download the cleaner.
+1. Go to the [Malwarebytes AdwCleaner page](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU2023584/https://www.malwarebytes.com/adwcleaner) and download the cleaner.
 2. Run the app and click**Scan Now** .
 It will scan your computer for potentially unwanted programs and adware and populate the screen.
 3. Once the scan is complete, click**Next** to quarantine selected items.
 4. Next, it will show the pre-installed apps.
 You can leave them unchecked and click**Quarantine** .
 This should remove any and all adware on your computer.